wiliwangka/Mahjong-Points-Calculator/README.md

 - after adding enough tile of tiplets (XXX), Kuntsu (XXXX), Shuntsu (X X+1 X+2) and a pair(XX) you may have at least 14 tiles in your hand and for every kuntsu your tiles limit increase by one and up to 18 tiles.
 - You can press the calculate button of get the point for your hand.

+### Phase 4: Task 2

+---

+Fri Dec 02 02:52:34 PST 2022
+Event: select a sample hand

+Fri Dec 02 02:52:34 PST 2022
+Event: Added Tile h1

+Fri Dec 02 02:52:34 PST 2022
+Event: Added Tile m1

+Fri Dec 02 02:52:35 PST 2022
+Event: Added Tile w3

+Fri Dec 02 02:52:35 PST 2022
+Event: set wind to West

+Fri Dec 02 02:52:35 PST 2022
+Event: set position to East

+Fri Dec 02 02:52:35 PST 2022
+Event: Loaded sample hand from library

+Fri Dec 02 02:52:38 PST 2022
+Event: Save hand

+Fri Dec 02 02:52:48 PST 2022
+Event: Calculate hand

+### Phase 4: Task 3

+---
+As a reflection of the structure of my classes, I came to realize that a abstract class might be a better fit for the Tile interface in my program for the reason that all Tile implemented class all have the same methods and fields.
+Using a abstract class and present alot of copy/pasting of the same code and makes the code structure cleaner.